vnegi10/WeatherReport.jl/README.md

                                                  [%]
 ```

-Similarly, to investigate variation in monthly temperatures over a given number of years,
+To compare monthly data over a given number of years, use one of the `compare_box_*`
+functions.
+For example, temperature distribution can be visualized using
-use the `compare_box_temp` as shown below:
+`compare_box_temp` as shown below:

 ```julia
 julia> compare_box_temp("Haldwani", num_years = 10, month = "Feb")